DCSaunders/gender-debias/README.md

 Adaptation datasets and inflected word lists for the paper "Reducing Gender Bias in Neural Machine Translation as a Domain Adaptation Problem" (ACL 2020)

-## Adaptation sets
+## Adaptation data
-We provide the [data/handcrafted](handcrafted) and [data/handcrafted-nooverlap](handcrafted-nooverlap) adaptation sets described in section 2.2.1 of the paper, in English-German, English-Spanish and English-Hebrew.
+We provide the handcrafted and handcrafted-nooverlap sets adaptation sets described in section 2.2.1 of the paper, in English-German, English-Spanish and English-Hebrew.
 These are small (388 parallel sentence pairs) gender-balanced datasets.

 All target language sentences were constructed by an MT first-pass translation from English followed by manual checking by a non-native speaker: we apologize and welcome corrections for any mistranslations!